Quantitative Universal Approximation for Noisy Quantum Neural Networks: Introduction

 \section{Introduction}

+Quantum computing promises speed-up for many computational problems, yet near-term hardware is fundamentally limited by noise.
+A central question is therefore not \emph{whether} a given function can be represented by an idealised quantum circuit, but \emph{how accurately} it can be approximated by a noisy circuit on hardware available today, and how that accuracy degrades with the noise parameters of the device.
+In this paper, we provide a precise, non-asymptotic answer to this question for a class of functions of direct applied interest -- expectations arising in quantitative finance -- and validate the resulting error bounds on a real IBM quantum processor.

 Parameterised quantum circuits have emerged as a powerful paradigm for approximating high-dimensional functions.
-Mimicking classical Universal Approximation Theorems for neural networks (see, for example, \cite{barron2002universal, cybenko1989approximation, hornik1989multilayer, hornik1991approximation, kolmogorov1957representations, leshno1993multilayer, yarotsky2017error}), \textit{qualitative} quantum versions of these theorems have recently appeared in~\cite{PerezSalinas2020datareuploading,perez2021one,Schuld2021}.
-Moreover, \emph{quantitative} Universal Approximation Theorems, i.e., non‑asymptotic error bounds -- depending on circuit width, circuit depth and number of qubits -- enable approximation of diverse classes of continuous functions, such as Korobov~\cite{aftab2024korobov}, Fourier-integrable~\cite{gonon2023universal,gonon2026feedbackdriven}, Sobolev-space~\cite{manzano2025approximation} and Hölder functions~\cite{yu2024non}, provided an appropriate architectural choice of the quantum neural networks.
-These results, however, assume noiseless quantum circuits, which are not yet available in the current \textit{noisy intermediate-scale quantum} (NISQ) environment.
-Even modest amounts of noise can radically modify the expected behaviours of the circuits: under non‑unital noise, deep parameterised circuits estimating expectation values collapse to logarithmic depth~\cite{mele2024noise}, and (in this truncated regime) their outputs can be efficiently estimated on a classical computer for constant precision~\cite{franca2025efficient}.
-The existing approximation theorems therefore appear to be incompatible with the emerging theory of noisy circuits: they guarantee expressive power in a model that noise literature suggests is physically unattainable on near‑term devices.
-Such issues may also limit the potential applicability of quantum neural networks, and one may instead ask the question:
+Following classical universal approximation theorems for neural networks~\cite{barron2002universal,cybenko1989approximation,hornik1989multilayer,hornik1991approximation,kolmogorov1957representations,leshno1993multilayer,yarotsky2017error}, qualitative quantum analogues have appeared in~\cite{PerezSalinas2020datareuploading,perez2021one,Schuld2021}, and \emph{quantitative} versions with explicit, non-asymptotic error bounds (depending on circuit width, circuit depth, and number of qubits) have been derived for a range of function classes: Korobov~\cite{aftab2024korobov}, Fourier-integrable~\cite{gonon2023universal,gonon2026feedbackdriven}, Sobolev~\cite{manzano2025approximation}, and H\"older~\cite{yu2024non}.
+All of these results assume noiseless quantum circuits.
+This is a strong assumption: in the current \emph{noisy intermediate-scale quantum} (NISQ) regime, even modest noise radically alters circuit behaviour.
+Under non-unital noise, deep parameterised circuits estimating expectation values collapse to logarithmic depth~\cite{mele2024noise}, and in this truncated regime, their outputs can be classically estimated to constant precision~\cite{franca2025efficient}.
+The existing approximation theorems are therefore in tension with the emerging theory of noisy circuits: they guarantee expressive power in a regime that may be physically unattainable on near-term devices, raising the natural question: